 Cardiovascular Prevention Research Fellowship in the Nolan Family Center for Cardiovascular Health

 The Nolan Family Center for Cardiovascular Health at the Minneapolis Heart Institute Foundation® (MHIF) aims to change the paradigm from cardiovascular disease to cardiovascular health through efforts in research and education.
 As part of the educational aim for the center, a one-year fellowship in cardiovascular prevention has been created to provide a robust experience to an individual interested in the field of cardiovascular prevention.
-The Cardiovascular Prevention Research Fellowship will begin July 1, 2021, and the fellow will spend approximately 80 percent of his or her time conducting prevention research, with 20 percent time in clinical practice.
+Dr. Ayman Haq is serving as the first-ever cardiovascular prevention fellow for 2020-2021.

 The Nolan Family Center for Cardiovascular Health is uniquely positioned to help determine the optimal approach to cardiovascular prevention through research, education and leadership.
 MHIF is strongly positioned for success with the center through its partnership with 70+ Minneapolis Heart Institute® cardiologists, who see more than 50,000 individual patients at nearly 57,000 clinic visits each year at Abbott Northwestern Hospital, which is consistently awarded with national rankings in cardiology and heart surgery by US News & World Reports.